 Well, stranger things have happened I guess.
 As a photographer I’m not really surprised at what happens in modeling any longer.
 I’ve seen plenty.
-But, there is a reason I want to share this story about how Dana Thomas went from being a model to reporting about fashion.
+But, there is a reason I want to share this story about how female supermodel Dana Thomas went from being a model to reporting about fashion.

 I hope you will be inspired by this story if for no other reason, to know that there are alternatives after you decide to leave the fashion modeling field.

 Here’s the Dana Thomas Model / Reporter Story

 This piece about Dana Thomas is by Chantal Fernandez over at Fashionista and their stuff is normally worth a look.
 The writer gives this story:

 “Fashion writer Dana Thomas has never been scared of chasing a good story.

 In her first book, “Deluxe: How Luxury Lost Its Luster,” published in 2007, she chronicled how luxury brands had sacrificed quality and exclusivity for accessibility and profit in recent decades.

 This casts the world’s biggest luxury companies in a less than flattering light.